Skip to main content

 Tiffany recalls their final semester in college, when Zach was working on his senior art project.
 She says, “They had cut down an enormous Chinese elm by the rotunda.
 Zach was fascinated by the tree cuts and asked if he could have five slices of the tree.
 Each one probably weighed a thousand pounds.
 Zach made a special scaffold, stacked the slices up and carved this sculpture out of it for his final art project.
 You could hear him all over campus working on it!
 Now, it’s on our back porch.”
 Zach says, “It was a massive project for me at school, and now it’s a part of the massive project that is our home.”

-By 2003, Zach had melded his artistic sensibilities with his CAD expertise, combining all his skills and talents into a new career in custom home construction.
+By 2003, Zach had melded his artistic sensibilities with his CAD expertise, combining all his skills and talents into a new career in custom homebuilding.
 Since then, Zach has built over 30 custom homes in the Lynchburg area and Smith Mountain Lake.
 Zach says, “It’s so rewarding because I get to use my art skills every day.
 In school, though I ultimately majored in art, I also took lots of physics and engineering classes, where I learned about structure, form and function.
 So, custom homebuilding really allows me to blend it all together.
 When I’m building a home, I can figure out what needs to happen from a structural standpoint, and I also look at it aesthetically and figure out what needs to happen in that regard, too.”

+So for a one-of-a-kind builder like Zach, the project of designing and building his family’s home must have felt a bit like a dream coming full circle for him—a personal outlet where he could unleash his unique, artistic design philosophy.
 Zach says, “Our house is definitely a blending of all the experiences I’ve had and the things that I’ve learned.
 This home has helped set the bar for me, for my career.
 Because of all of this, I approach every home I build as an art project—not just as a plan or a set of blueprints to follow.”

 The Right Site